Super-stability in the Student-Project Allocation Problem with Ties: Preliminary definitions and results

-\item [(i)] $p_j$ is undersubscribed and $l_k$ is undersubscribed, or \item [(ii)] $p_j$ is undersubscribed, $l_k$ is full and either $s_i \in M(l_k)$, or $l_k$ prefers $s_i$ to the worst student in $M(l_k)$, or \item [(iii)] $p_j$ is full and $l_k$ prefers $s_i$ to the worst student in $M(p_j)$. \end{enumerate} \end{definition} To find a stable matching in an instance of { SPA-S}, two linear-time algorithms were described in \cite{AIM07}.
-The stable matching produced by the first algorithm is \emph{student-optimal} (i.e., each student has the best-possible project that she could obtain in any stable matching) while the one produced by the second algorithm is \emph{lecturer-optimal} (i.e., each lecturer has the best set of students that she could obtain in any stable matching).
-The set of stable matchings in a given instance of { SPA-S} satisfy several interesting properties that together form what we will call the \emph{Unpopular Projects Theorem} (analogous to the Rural Hospitals Theorem for { HR} \cite{IMS00}), which we state as follows. \begin{theorem}[\cite{AIM07}] For a given instance of { SPA-S}, the following holds. \begin{enumerate}
+\end{definition} To find a stable matching in an instance of {\sc spa-s}, two linear-time algorithms were described in \cite{AIM07}.
+The stable matching produced by the first algorithm is \emph{student-optimal} (i.e., each assigned student has the best-possible project that she could obtain in any stable matching) while the one produced by the second algorithm is \emph{lecturer-optimal} (i.e., each lecturer has the best set of students that she could obtain in any stable matching).
+The set of stable matchings in a given instance of {\sc spa-s} satisfy several interesting properties that together form what we will call the \emph{Unpopular Projects Theorem} (analogous to the Rural Hospitals Theorem for { HR} \cite{IMS00}), which we state as follows. \begin{theorem}[\cite{AIM07}] For a given instance of {\sc spa-s}, the following holds: \begin{enumerate} \item each lecturer is assigned the same number of students in all stable matchings; \item exactly the same students are unassigned in all stable matchings; \item a project offered by an undersubscribed lecturer is assigned the same number of students in all stable matchings. \end{enumerate} \end{theorem}